 For 4-year full time programme (or 6-year part-time programme), applicants should hold any one of the following qualifications:

 (i) an LLB degree or equivalent from this or any other approved University with honours and a taught Masters degree in law from this or any other approved University; or

 (ii) an LLB degree or equivalent from this or any other approved University with normally First Class Honours or equivalent; or

 (iii) any other qualification accepted by the Senate on the recommendation of the Faculty of Law in an individual case.

-For an applicant who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the Faculty English language requirement with one of the following recognized English tests:
+For an applicant who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the University English language requirement.
+Preference will be given to those who obtain one of the following recognized English tests: